-While everyone’s financial goals will be different based on their individual situation, these three tend to rise to the top of the list:
+While everyone’s financial goals will be different based on their individual situation, these are some common goals that tend to rise to the top of the list:

 • Having an emergency fund.
-Many recommend a goal of three to six months worth of living expenses.
-It might help cover those unexpected expenses that show up, or float you through a loss of income, without wrecking your plan.
+Generally, three to six months worth of living expenses can be used as a threshold to determine how much money you’ll want in your emergency fund.
+It can be used to cover those unexpected expenses that show up, or float you through a loss of income, without wrecking your plan.

 • Growing your 401(k) or other retirement accounts.
-Contributing at least as much to your 401(k) that your employer is willing to match at 100% is akin to doubling your money.
+If your employer offers a matching contribution, consider contributing 100% of what they’ll match.
 Combine that with the magic of compound interest, and you could see your balance grow at a nice pace.

-• Getting (and keeping) good credit.
+• Establishing (and maintaining) good credit.
 If your dreams include large purchases, or even starting a small business, a bad credit score can be a deal-breaker.
-The minimum number needed to buy a home, for example, currently sits at around 620 for a conventional loan.
-(If you’re struggling with bad credit, there are ways to help increase your score.)
+The minimum number needed to buy a home, for example, currently sits at around 580 for a conventional loan.
+(If you’re struggling with bad credit, there are strategies that could help you improve your score.)

 • Paying off your student loans.
-If this is one of your financial goals, you likely share it with more than 44 million of your closest friends.
+If this is one of your financial goals, you likely share it with more than 45 million of your closest friends.
 And while a student loan is generally considered “good” debt, it still accrues interest.
-It’s also a potentially large chunk of money that could go toward other areas of your plan.

 • Living within your means.
 Conventional wisdom suggests you shouldn’t borrow more than you can afford.
 If you think you may need to borrow money, you could begin with a reality check to decide if you can afford to pay off the debt.
 If not, you may want to consider saving money until you can.

 • Saving for your kids’ education.
 No one can predict what the higher-ed landscape will look like when your kids are ready to start filling out applications.
-But we do know that the average costs for tuition and fees for a public college are hovering at just over $10,000 and are currently increasing at a rate of 3.1% over inflation .
+But we do know that the average cost for tuition and fees for a public college with in-state tuition is hovering at just under $10,000 and college tuition has been increasing at twice the rate of inflation .

 • Growing your investment portfolio.
-This might include items like your 401(k) and IRA, but it can also mean a foray into the world of stocks and mutual funds.
-Becoming a smart investor can not only be a goal by itself, but a way to achieve many of your other goals.
+This might include items like your 401(k) and individual retirement account, but it can also mean a foray into the world of stocks and mutual funds.
+Becoming a smart investor can not only be a goal by itself, but one avenue to achieving other financial goals.